Showing posts with label The First Vatican Council. Show all posts

 Why and how?
 I think that the “why” is self-evident.
 The “how” might require some digging, but let’s dig.

 This was not always the case.
 During a symposium about the Jesuits’ connection and promise to hitch their horses to the papal cart, a strategy that proved immensely successful, I asked a simple question: why?
 Avery said that despite everything, any problems or contradictions, we obeyed because of “filial piety.”
-That was enough.
-I then asked how we could support something or someone on a premise that was actually different from his understanding: how could we justify believing one thing when the person-in-question actually said something different about themselves?
-He reiterated his statement about filial piety, but later privately said, “I really didn’t answer your question did I?”
-He did not, and I cannot accept a pious notion of piety to guide us.
+That was enough for him.
+I then asked how we could support something or someone on a premise that contradicted the person's own understanding, or how could we justify believing one thing when the person in question actually said something different about themselves?
+He reiterated his statement about filial piety but later privately said, “I really didn’t answer your question, did I?”
+He did not, and I cannot accept a pious notion to guide us.
 Today I would phrase my question differently, “Why do people believe nonsense?”
 Usually because of laziness, or fear, or tradition, none of which are good reasons.

 I am quite sure that we will never hear any infallible words from Francis.
 The question is whether or not the absurd travestry of papal monarchy will simply die off without being addressed directly.
 The opposition is gathering its forces to nullify any work by the upcoming synod.